MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/stream-consume-events-to-from-using-Kafka-endpoint.md

 ms.search.form: Event Streams Tutorials
 ---

-# Tutorial: Stream and consume events to and from Real-Time Intelligence using the Kafka endpoint in Eventstream
+# Stream and consume events to and from Real-Time Intelligence using Apache Kafka endpoint in Eventstream

-In this tutorial, you learn how to leverage the Kafka endpoint provided by Eventstream’s Custom endpoint (also known as Custom App in a standard Eventstream) source to stream the streaming events to Real-Time Intelligence.
-Additionally, you will learn how to consume these streaming events using the Kafka endpoint from Eventstream’s Custom endpoint destination.
+In this tutorial, you learn how to leverage the Apache Kafka endpoint provided by Eventstream’s Custom endpoint (also known as Custom App in a standard Eventstream) source to stream the streaming events to Real-Time Intelligence.
+Additionally, you will learn how to consume these streaming events using the Apache Kafka endpoint from Eventstream’s Custom endpoint destination.

 ## Prerequisites
 To complete this tutorial, make sure you have the following prerequisites:

 - Get access to a premium workspace with Contributor or higher permissions where your eventstream is located.
-- Create a Windows virtual machine and install the following components:
+- Get a Windows machine and install the following components:
   - [Java Development Kit (JDK) 1.7+](/azure/developer/java/fundamentals/java-support-on-azure).
   - [Download](https://maven.apache.org/download.cgi) and [install](https://maven.apache.org/install.html) a Maven binary archive.
   - [Git](https://www.git-scm.com/).

 ## Create an eventstream in Microsoft Fabric
 You can create an eventstream from the **Workspace page** or the **Create hub** page.
-Follow these steps to create the eventstream:
+Follow these steps to create an eventstream:

 1. Change your Fabric experience to **Real-Time Intelligence**.
 1. Follow one of these steps to start creating an eventstreams: